Pick-technical/Docs/order_status_and_status_codes.md

 # Order Status and Status Codes

-This document contains the list of status and status codes of the Order.
+This document contains the sample payload that will be sending you via webhooks and the list of status and status codes of the Order.

 ### Sample Payload: